Articles

 biography website design

-Here’s design for an award-winning biography website devoted to Stanley Kubrick’s path of glory, life, and creative heritage.
-Contrast and elaborate typography as main visual expressiveness tools are successfully combined with prominent infographic-style numbers presenting important dates, milestones, and facts to make the resource informative and information digestible.
+Here’s the design for an award-winning biography website devoted to Stanley Kubrick’s path of glory, life, and creative heritage.
+Contrast and elaborate typography, as main visual expression tools, are successfully combined with prominent infographic-style numbers that present important dates, milestones, and facts, making the resource informative and easy to digest.

 environment protection community website